 Branded Hashtag Challenge

-Users can click on your customized banner to see video demonstrations of the challenge, which they can then recreate using your hashtag, subsequently promoting your brand through user-generated content (UGC).
+Users can click on your customized banner to see video demonstrations of your challenge, which they can recreate using your hashtag, and further promote your brand through user-generated content (UGC).

 Branded Hashtag Challenge Plus